 Keeping your flock’s health in mind, learn about pine shavings for chickens along with less toxic alternatives.
-While pine wood shavings do work as chicken coop material for insulation, you may want to consider other options such as sand.
+While pine wood shavings do work as chicken coop material for insulation, you may want to consider other options such as straw, hemp bedding, or sand.

 The problem with using pine shavings is the abietic acid from pine resin which can damage lung cells in chickens.
 Chickens are exposed to abietic acid through inhalation.
 They will also inhale the fine dust from the shavings.
 The aromatic compounds can negatively affect liver functioning as well.